wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-govern-information/includes/configure-retention-policies.md

 ## Step 4: Review your settings

 The final step in the process is to review your settings and make any necessary updates.
-Option include publishing the policy right away or saving it for later.
+Options include publishing the policy right away or saving it for later.

 ### Retention policy status